Customer: Can we exchange our systems?

 Simply put, IaC is about infrastructure automation using code.
 In an IaC environment, administrators write and deploy config files that are machine-readable for automatically provisioning IT infrastructure and maintaining the infrastructure always at the desired state.
 Using IaC config files, you can automate deployments of networks, virtual machines, servers, databases, etc.

-- What are the principles, best practices of Infrastructure as code?
+- What are the benefits of IaC Tools?

 - Frequently Asked Questions (FAQ)